-This is the total unaccounted for water lost during treatment.
-Can be either a positive or negative amount.
+This line is the total amount of unaccounted for water lost during treatment.
+This value can be either positive or negative.

-TASK 2: DISTRIBUTION SYSTEM - Metered Uses
+TASK 2: DISTRIBUTION SYSTEM - METERED USES

 Task 2 is designed to account for water uses from the distribution system as determined by metered sales records.